SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

 ## Introduction

-In this section, we describe steps how to configure events in the on-premise backend system.
-This tutorial shows the configuration steps for the SAP NetWeaver Add-On for Event enablement Service Pack SP03.
+In this section, we describe steps how to configure your on-premise backend system to use the SAP NetWeaver Add-On for Event enablement Service Pack SP03.
 If you have installed only Service Pack SP01 or SP02 please use the [SP01 Setup Guide](./SETUP_SP01.md).
 In SP03 the setup has been simplified and the events are now compatible to standard SAP S/4HANA events.

 **Persona:** Basis ABAP Administrator